robotic-vision-lab/Deep-Ensembles-For-Probabilistic-Object-Detection/README.md

 Then the result of computed pdq score will show in the terminal after finishing the inference.

+You can find the original results we got in our paper.

 ### License

 [Apache 2.0](https://github.com/robotic-vision-lab/Deep-Ensembles-For-Probabilistic-Object-Detection/blob/main/LICENSE)